• Art magazine

 Macrame as a modern alternative

-Macrame is currently particularly trendy-a knotting art from the Orient that fits perfectly with the trendy boho style.
-This traditional technology has been experiencing a remarkable revival for several years.
-Macrame wall proposals immediately create cosiness and are the creative-dreaming alternative to pictures.
+Macramé is particularly trendy right now – a knotting art from the Orient that perfectly complements the popular boho style.
+This traditional technique has been experiencing a remarkable revival for several years.
+Macramé wall hangings instantly create a cozy atmosphere and are a creatively dreamy alternative to pictures.

-In modern wall carpets, the selection of materials plays a crucial role.
-Natural fibers such as wool, cotton or jute dominate in boho and Scandinavian style.
-Natural silk or bamboo silk are used for particularly high -quality pieces
+The choice of material plays a crucial role in modern tapestries.
+Natural fibers such as wool, cotton, or jute dominate in the boho and Scandinavian styles.
+For particularly high-quality pieces, natural silk or bamboo silk are used, which create a luxurious sheen.

 Woven wall carpet "Dreamy Woman", excited about a wedge frame rod